 Some 5% of customers told us that they felt under pressure or were persuaded to buy a more expensive option than they intended, in our online survey in April and May 2020 of 1,744 fitted bedroom furniture owners.

-5. Should I choose a big brand or independent firm for my fitted wardrobes?
+5. Should I choose a big brand or independent firm?

 We’ve asked customers of 10 of the biggest brands selling fitted wardrobes to rather their bedroom furniture and the company from which they bought it.
 But you can also buy fitted wardrobes from hundreds of other companies across the UK, including small firms and carpenters.